Antique Jewelry from 1800 to 1990: History, Styles, and Craftsmanship Signatures

 From the 1940s to the 1970s: Volume, Expression, and Renewal

-The 1980s and 1990s: Style Affirmation and House Signatures
+The 1980s and 1990s: Assertion of Style and House Signatures

 Jewelry Hallmarks: True Identity Cards